sandialabs/PyNucleus/README.rst

    podman compose up pynucleus-jupyter

-and then open the access the Jupyter notebook interface at https://localhost:8889
+and then open the Jupyter notebook interface at https://localhost:8889

 Spack install